tagion/tagion/src/bin-wave/README.md

 **Result**:<br>
 Node will not run

-# transaction-queue (Refactor, ask, used only for test?)
+# transaction-queue
 ```
 --transaction-queue
 ```
-Set the max number of listeners in the transaction services
+Set the max number of listeners in the transaction services, 100 by default
 ## Use Cases

 ### Case: set max number of listeners